-This is one laid-back human who has zero fear of starvation and few personal responsibilities.
+This is one laid-back human who has zero fear of starvation and a few personal responsibilities.
 They will drop into the local takeaway at a moment’s notice, grab a ready-made meal from the supermarket, or look up a last-minute recipe and buy only those ingredients.
 So decadent!
 They might also be an amateur chef who relishes the chance to dream up the next meal and buys the ingredients day-to-day.
 This person loves cooking and sees it as part of their leisure time.
-They feel no stress about living meal-to-meal, because at the end of the day, a slab of cheese and a pack of crackers also makes a great dinner and for the chef-type, their interest in cooking means none of this is work.
+They feel no stress about living meal-to-meal because at the end of the day, a slab of cheese and a pack of crackers also make a great dinner and for the chef-type, their interest in cooking means none of this is work.

 If you are an improviser you will shop more than once a week and often get home, start cooking a fabulous meal, then realize that a key ingredient is missing!
 That means going back to the shops buying whatever is needed, plus the other five things which catch your eye which can quickly become expensive.